Lockpickers-United/lpu-belt-explorer/src/resources/danImportHowTo.md

 ### 1. Log into lpubelts.com.

-If you have never used lpubelts.com before, it’s simple to get started.
+It’s simple to get started.
 In the upper right corner you will find the user menu, and then select the option to “Sign In with Google”.
 You can use any Google account you like for this purpose, and you don’t need to use the same Google account that you have associated with your Google dan sheet.

+**If you have never used lpubelts.com before**, go to "Edit Profile" in the same menu to set the Display Name people will see if you share your scorecard.
+This same name is used to show your spot on the Leaderboard.

 ![Log into lpubelts.com](https://dev.lpubelts.com/images/sign-in-+-scorecard-link-s.png)